Flying Etihad Economy Class To Australia

-Etihad Economy Class Flight Review
+Etihad Airways Economy Flight Review To Australia

-After having seized my flight deal on Skyscanner, a redirect link opened to the Etihad Airways website, where I could complete m Etihad flight booking in economy class.
+After seizing my flight deal on Skyscanner, a redirect link opened to the Etihad Airways website, where I could complete m Etihad flight booking in economy class.
 Before doing so, I double-checked other flight options and noticed that the same flight was available with different flight amendment fees.
-For changing flight dates Etihad charges between 100 and 200 Euro depending on the type of class for the economy flight ticket that you have booked.
+Etihad charges between 100 and 200 Euro for changing flight dates depending on the class type for your booked economy flight ticket.

-The process of online flight booking with Etihad was smooth up to the payment, where unexpectedly the site crashed just after entering my credit card details and clicked on “submit”.
-While it’s unusual to experience this type of inconvenience, there is no need to panic, it may happen if the site server is overloaded with bookings.
+The process of online flight booking with Etihad was smooth up to the payment, where unexpectedly, the site crashed after entering my credit card details and clicking on “submit”.
+While it’s unusual to experience this type of inconvenience, there is no need to panic, and it may happen if the site server is overloaded with bookings.

 Etihad Online Check-in

 After my online economy flight booking went through, I received an email notification with the invite to sign up for the Etihad frequent flyer card, and I did so.
-You can then create your own account where you can retrieve your flight details, submit changes, check baggage allowances, set meal preferences and use much more functionality.
+You can then create your account to retrieve your flight details, submit changes, check baggage allowances, set meal preferences and use much more functionality.